The Petit Lenormand deck is available now. Limited stock

 Love and relationships

-In the emotional realm, the Dog followed by the Coffin can represent an ex-partner who remains present and respectful at the time of separation, a couple who mutually supports each other while saying goodbye, or a relationship that shifts from love to support in a context of ending a cycle.
-Sometimes, the combination also evokes a friend or trusted person who accompanies you while you close a romantic story.
+In the emotional realm, the Dog followed by the Coffin can represent an ex-partner who remains present and respectful at the time of separation, a couple who mutually supports each other while saying goodbye, or a relationship that shifts from love to support in the context of ending a cycle.
+Sometimes, the combination also evokes a friend or trusted person who accompanies you while you close a romantic chapter.
 Loyalty is no longer about staying at all costs, but about being there reliably until the end, so that the breakup is not a brutal abandonment but a transition, as dignified as possible, to something else.

 Work and vocation